-Mr. Nemo, the 118 year old man narrates our adventure back through his life.
-But Nemo tells the journalist that has come to learn about the oldest mortal man still living that neither of them actually exist.
+Mr. Nemo, the 118-year-old man, narrates our adventure back through his life.
+But Nemo tells the journalist, who has come to learn about the oldest mortal man still living, that neither of them actually exist.
 Why?
-Well, because, the entirety of the movie is occurring in the mind of a nine year old standing on a train platform trying to figure out what he should do in the moment of his parents divorce and separation.
+Well, because, the entirety of the movie is occurring in the mind of a nine-year- old standing on a train platform trying to figure out what he should do in the moment of his parents divorce and separation.
 It could be argued that the rest of the movie is actually irrelevant.
 No. That’s not the right word.
 The rest of the movie is a figment.
 But it is the figments of a poor boy, distraught by the impossible position his parents put him in.

 But What Does Mr. Nobody Mean?!

 But pause for a moment.
-I’d go much deeper into Chaos Theory, and the details of resulting actions, if it weren’t for the fact that this entire movie being the active conjecturing of a nine year old child.
+I’d go much deeper into Chaos Theory, and the details of resulting actions, if it weren’t for the fact that this entire movie is the active conjecturing of a nine-year-old child.
 Nemo doesn’t really know anything about Chaos Theory!
 Save for maybe a small idea about the very basics of the concept.
-And so we are given a nine year olds perspective on the science and philosophical details surrounding an extraordinarily complex topic.
-This is what we need to take away from this detail about Chaos Theory… Nemo is attempting to formulaically control for all possible outcomes, including those outcomes influenced by the world’s chaos.
+And so we are given a nine-year-old’s perspective on the science and philosophical details surrounding an extraordinarily complex topic.
+This is what we need to take away from this detail about Chaos Theory… Nemo is attempting to formulistically control for all possible outcomes, including those outcomes influenced by the world’s chaos.

-The movie Mr. Nobody isn’t a controlled scientific experiment that controls for all variables in a doctoral research lab (which, would be impossible anyway).
-This is in the mind of a nine year old kid.
+The movie Mr. Nobody isn’t a calculated scientific experiment that controls for all variables in a doctoral research lab (which, would be impossible anyway).
+This is in the mind of a nine-year-old kid.
 This movie is about the emotional trauma of divorce, and the impact it has on children being forced to make decisions their young minds can’t even comprehend, let alone decide on.

-As the nine year old Nemo stands there on the platform trying to figure out his future fates based on this one decision, his various alternative selves begin dying, failing, stopping.
-None of them aware that they are solely alive in the mind of a nine year old them.
+As the nine-year-old Nemo stands there on the platform trying to figure out his future fates based on this one decision, his various alternative selves begin dying, failing, stopping.
+None of them are aware that they are solely alive in the mind of a nine-year-old them.
 They don’t really exist.
-Until, that is, the 119 year old Nemo finally becomes self aware of the situation playing out before the audience.
+Until, that is, the 119-year-old Nemo finally becomes self aware of the situation playing out before the audience.
 That he doesn’t exist.
 That the interviewer doesn’t exist.
 That none of this is real.
 And that soon, with the death of the last remaining possible outcome?
-Time will snap back to nine year old Nemo, wherein he must decide.
+Time will snap back to nine-year-old Nemo, wherein he must decide.